RustCrypto/hashes/README.md

 | :broken_heart: | Attack demonstrated in practice: avoid if at all possible |

 ### Minimum Rust version
-All crates in this repository support Rust 1.13 or higher.
-Although to simplify CI configuration the oldest continuously tested version is 1.18.
+All crates in this repository support Rust 1.20 or higher.
 In future minimally supported version of Rust can be changed, but it will be done with the minor version bump.